 Random acts of kindness can be as simple as smiling at a stranger, helping someone with their groceries or just paying a visit.
-Acts of kindness aren’t about money, or even planning.
+Acts of kindness aren’t about money or even planning.
 It’s about finding a moment to make a small difference in another person’s life.
-Some ideas from Country Meadows residents and co-workers include:

-Michael Leader, president & CEO-Country Meadows and founders’ son, says, “Every single day I am inspired by my co-workers when I see acts of kindness—big or small.
+Michael Leader, executive chairman-Country Meadows, and founders’ son, says, “Every single day I am inspired by my co-workers when I see acts of kindness—big or small.
 Many times these kind gestures are done without thought, which speaks to the truly caring nature of our team.
-It reminds me of my parents’ compassion and what they instilled in my family and in turn, the Country Meadows culture.”
+It reminds me of my parents’ compassion and what they instilled in my family and in turn, the Country Meadows culture.”’

 If you would like to share an act you observed or one in which you practiced, please share it with us at Kindness@CountryMeadows.com.
 These inspiring stories are worth sharing!